 Except for Addis Ababa, traffic was not bad.
 Driving was fairly decent, nothing outrageous, except for the Isuzu trucks.
 My guide called them "Al Qaeda", because they create havoc on the roads, being involved in many accidents.
 Between their bad conditions and bad driving, they deserve their name.

-My accomodations varied from simple hotels to one fairly luxurious lodge.
-In general, the accomodations were ok, except for Arbaminch.
+My accommodations varied from simple hotels to one fairly luxurious lodge.
+In general, the accommodations were OK, except for Arbaminch.
 The hotel there had fairly bad service.
 The water didn't run, it just dribbled.
 It took several hours to fill a bucket for washing.
 They were playing extremely loud music till late.
-Other than that, I was happy with the accomodations.
+Other than that, I was happy with the accommodations.

 I had a fantastic trip.
 Ethiopia is certainly worth a visit.
 There is lots of bird life everywhere.
 In the parks there is fantastic endemic wildlife.
 I was especially pleased to see the Ethiopian Wolf.
 The tribal areas in the south are very interesting to visit, as are the historical sites in northern Ethiopia.
 Overall it was a great experience.

 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

 The total number of pictures online on my website from Ethiopia is 863

 Page last updated on Tue May 25 11:41:26 2021 (Mountain Standard Time)